NVlabs/PWC-Net/README.md

 For PyTorch users, please refer to [PyTorch/README.md](PyTorch/README.md)

-Note that, currently, the PyTorch implementation is inferior to the Caffe implementation (~3% performance drop on Sintel).
-These are due to differences in implementation between Caffe and PyTorch, such as image resizing and I/O.
+The PyTorch implementation almost matches the Caffe implementation (average EPE on the final pass of the Sintel training set: 2.31 by Pytorch and 2.29 by Caffe).

 ### Network Architecture